tudorflanja/self-playing-snake/README.md

 ---

-This project was developed in collaboration with Daian Mihai, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was developed in collaboration with Dobre Mircea, as part of our studies at the Technical University of Cluj-Napoca (UTCN) 🎓.